aleferna12/colorir/docs/source/index.rst

 >>> palette = Palette.load("elementary")

-When loading or instantiating a palette, a :class:`~colorir.color_format.ColorFormat` may be passed to the constructor to specify how we want the color to be represented:
+When loading or instantiating a palette, a :class:`~colorir.color_format.ColorFormat` may be passed to the constructor to specify how we want its colors to be represented:

 >>> c_format = ColorFormat(color_sys=HSL)
 >>> css = Palette.load("css", color_format=c_format)